 Depending on the number of questions, a Project Health Check may take up one to four hours.
 You should repeat it every six to eight weeks to quickly identify your progress.

 You’ll find the Project Health Check results in a sheet for the project’s overview:

-Top right there is a spider chart that visualizes the results.
-With one glance, you can identify which project areas you must improve and where you are better than the average.
-In the table underneath, you find recommendations for action that are based on the rating.
+In the top right there is a spider chart that visualizes the results.
+With one glance, you can identify which project areas have to be improved and which areas are better than average.
+In the table underneath, you can find recommendations for action that are based on the rating.

-1. Necessary adjustment to/consideration of PM methedology in the organization
+1. Necessary adjustment to/consideration of PM methodology in the organization